HPSCIL/MSTVFFN-multiple-air-pollutants-prediction/Readme.md

 - Numpy and Pandas
 - CUDA 11.8 or latest version

+## Dataset
+- Beijing dataset: The Beijing multi-site air quality dataset is obtained from Beijing-Multi-Site-Air-Quality-Data-Data-Set (https://github.com/Afkerian/Beijing-Multi-Site-Air-Quality-Data-Data-Set/tree/main)<br>
+- London dataset: The London air quality dataset is obtained from KDD2018_FreshAir (https://github.com/B04902039/KDD2018_FreshAir)<br>
+The processed sample data provided in this repository are located in the [click here](./MSTVFFN/Data).<br>
+The Data provided in this repository are sample data, intended only to demonstrate the code workflow and data format specifications.
+The sample data are not sufficient for model training.
+For full experiments, please obtain the complete dataset following the instructions in the related paper or documentation, or prepare your own data in the same format.

 ## Folder Structure
 We list the code of the major modules as follows:<br>
 - The main function to train/test our model: [click here](./MSTVFFN/MODEL/main.py)<br>